wolf452/CloudDevOpsProject-2/README.md

 ## Configuration Management with Ansible

 ### Task

-- Develop Ansible playbooks for EC2 instance configuration:
+Develop Ansible playbooks for EC2 instance configuration:
-  - Install required packages (Git, Docker, Java).
+Install required packages (Git, Docker, Java).
-  - Install packages for Jenkins and SonarQube.
+Install packages for Jenkins and SonarQube.
+Install and configure Prometheus for monitoring.
+Install and configure Grafana for data visualization.
-  - Set up necessary environment variables.
+Set up necessary environment variables.
-- Use Ansible roles.
+Use Ansible roles for modular and reusable automation.

 ---